EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 ### **Tasks**

 First we will start with some basic stuff that you just need to run in Cypher that help you get a better understanding of the dataset and the databases.
-These are simple Tasks where you just need to copy-paste the code in the Sandbox, run it and just see the results.
+These are simple tasks where you just need to copy-paste the code in the Sandbox, run it and see the results.

 ### **Exercises**

 The idea is that, each new step will start with a small example that introduces you to some new syntax and logic in Cypher.
 At the same time we will try to explore different aspects of the dataset while we are getting acquainted with the new syntax.

-After having understood the example you can move on to the exercise that folows that example.
+After having understood the example you can move on to the exercise that follows that example.
 There you will be asked to extract the results that the question is requiring.
 The exercise will most of the times require to extract some additional value from the example or to reuse the code to extract a diffirent result with the same concept.

 Once we have learned some cool Cypher tricks, there will be a series of small exercises that would resemble some small Data Analysis steps.